Build an agent

 The agentic loop lets the server handle tool calls inside a single request: the model requests a tool, the server runs it, feeds the result back, and continues until the model produces a normal reply.
 This walkthrough builds one local agent over HTTP that searches the web, runs Python, returns a chart as a typed file, and keeps state across requests.

---enable-search: the built-in web search tool.--enable-code-execution: a Python subprocess that persists across calls within a session, in a per-session temp working directory.
+--enable-search: the built-in web search tool.--enable-code-execution: a Python subprocess that persists across calls within a session, in a per-session temp working directory.--enable-shell: a shell subprocess that can run commands.
+It is also the executor used by OpenAI-compatible Skills.

-The loop’s fallback cap is 256 tool rounds unless --max-tool-rounds says otherwise.
-On Linux and macOS, code execution is sandboxed by default (--sandbox auto).
+The loop's fallback cap is 256 tool rounds unless --max-tool-rounds says otherwise.
+On Linux and macOS, code and shell execution are sandboxed by default (--sandbox auto).
+The default timeouts are 60 seconds for Python code execution and 600 seconds for shell execution.

 Enabling the tools does not force tool use: the model sees the tools and their descriptions and decides when to call them.